NelsonAPenn/pizote/README.md

 - Code-first
   - LaTeX works great until you try do do something complicated.
 Third party packages for graphs, trees, etc. often don't work very well.
+- Cross-platform
+  - Applications using the `pizote` APIs should be able to run on a different platform simply by compiling it with a different backend.
 - Integration with a great package manager: promotes third-party integrations
   - Best not to reinvent the wheel. `cargo` is perfectly suited for the job.
 - Sidestep HTML/CSS/Javascript